…but plenty of tears.

 The RTF is obviously going to look just like a Word document, and it’s my go-to for conversion to IMP (eBookWise), so I don’t care how it looks.

-If you follow the SmashWords style guide to the letter, you’ll have a slew of decent-looking e-books (including EPUB!) as defined by my last post on “the page” and you’ll get them in about 3 minutes, along with a payment portal.
+If you follow the Smashwords style guide to the letter, you’ll have a slew of decent-looking e-books (including EPUB!) as defined by my last post on “the page” and you’ll get them in about 3 minutes, along with a payment portal.

-SmashWords is an elegant little API, and it’s still in beta testing.
+Smashwords is an elegant little API, and it’s still in beta testing.
 I can’t wait to see what it’ll be at full force.

 I have a boatload of work to do on the damned day job (filthy lucre!!!) and I have 23 people coming for Christmas Eve (which wouldn’t actually mean much unless you saw my house) and Tax Deduction #1 is home on Christmas break (yay) and I want to spend some time reading and writing (and possibly sewing).
 I’ll be back Saturday or Sunday or thereabouts.
-Thought I’d leave you with a pic of what a friend called my “dredle tree,” which lives in my office in November and December.
+Thought I’d leave you with a pic of what a friend called my “dreidel tree,” which lives in my office in November and December.

 Note: I cross-posted this on Publishing Renaissance on December 24, 2008.